-Facilities for a School of Architecture and Planning in the United
+The School of Architecture and Planning is housed in historic

 The School of Architecture and Planning and the University at